stevekinney/firesale-tutorial/README.md

 We'll create the main window for our application when the application is ready.
 That said, we need declare a variable to store our main window in the top level scope.
 This is due to the combination of two facts:

 1. JavaScript has function scopes.
-1. Our `ready` even listener is a function.
+1. Our `ready` event listener is a function.

 If we declared `mainWindow` variable in our event listener, it would be eligible for garbage collection as soon as that function is done executing, which is bad news.
+We'll declare `mainWindow` in the top-level scope.

 To avoid this, we'll update `main.js` as follows: